mossgreen/mossgreen.github.io/_posts/2020-02-05-AWS-Services-Databases.md

 ### Amazon Kinesis Data Streams use case

+Two types:

+1. Shared fan-out consumers
+2. Enhanced fan-out consumers

-- Accelerate log and data feed intake
+- Accelerate log and data feed intake and proessing
 - Real-time metrics and reporting
 - Real-time data analytics
-- Complex stream processing
+- Complex stream processing (using Directed Acyclic Graphs (DAGs))

 ### Amazon Kinesis Data Streams vs. Firehose

-Kinesis Streams
+Kinesis Data Streams

-- Kinesis Streams is capable of capturing large amounts of data (terabytes per hour) from data producers and streaming it into custom applications for data processing and analysis.
+- Kinesis Data Streams is capable of capturing large amounts of data (terabytes per hour) from data producers and streaming it into custom applications for data processing and analysis.
 - Streaming data is replicated by Kinesis across three separate availability zones within AWS to ensure the reliability and availability of your data.
 - It is possible to load data into Streams using a number of methods, including HTTPS, the Kinesis Producer Library, the Kinesis Client Library, and the Kinesis Agent.
 - Monitoring is available through Amazon Cloudwatch.